Alice-Bob-SW/felis/docs/backends/backends_list/lescanne_2020.md

 - Pauli error probabilities interpolated for the “delay/idle” instruction from the T_bf and Gamma_pf plots in the paper

 Please note that this design dates back to 2020 and does not represent the current performance of Alice & Bob's cat qubits.
 Better designs such as [the ones documented here](https://alice-bob.com/2023/07/21/concept-cats-designing-better-qubits/) have been introduced and will soon be available through Felis.

-A sample notebook showing this backend's bit-flip and phase-flip scaling is available at https://github.com/Alice-Bob-SW/felis/blob/main/samples/1_hardware_experiments/1%20-%20Bit-flip%20and%20phase-flip%20scaling%20on%20a%20physical%20qubit.ipynb.

 # Supported backend parameters
 - `average_nb_photons`